 Senior Care and Medication Management

-Proper medication management in the elderly population can bring years of better health.
+Proper medication management in the elderly population results in better health and adds years to life.
 On the other hand, mismanaged medications can lead to serious consequences or premature death.

 Misuse of medications is a common problem among seniors.
-Seniors often take several medications daily, which can be confusing and results in missed doses, medications taken at the wrong time of the day, or even overdoses.
+Forgetful seniors often take several medications daily, which can be confusing and result in missed doses, medications taken at the wrong time of the day, or even overdoses.
+Medication mismanagement can cause many serious issues, including disorientation, sleepiness, falls, harmful drug interactions with side effects that mimic another condition (such as dementia), worsening health conditions, or death..

 Ways to Stay on Track with Medication Management

-Often poor vision can cause many seniors to misread directions on the small prescription bottles.
-Many pharmacies can print larger typeface on their prescription labels.
+Poor vision often causes many seniors to misread directions in fine print on small prescription bottles.
+The solution here starts with your pharmacist.
+Many pharmacies can print larger typefaces on their prescription labels.
 Simply ask your local pharmacist if this is offered at your pharmacy.
+If not, consider adding larger handwritten labels to bottle caps or pill organizers.

-One popular tool to help you stay organized and on track with your medications is the use of pill organizers.
-There are several types of pill organizers such as: simple organizers with compartments for each day, twice a day and three times per day organizers, or more sophisticated pill organizers which can sound an alarm when it is time to take your meds multiple times per day.
-Pill organizers can be found at most pharmacies.
+One popular tool to help people stay organized and on track with medications is the use of pill organizers.
+There are several types of pill organizers, such as simple organizers with compartments for each day, twice a day and three times per day organizers, or more sophisticated pill organizers which can sound an alarm when it is time to take your meds multiple times per day.
+Cheap pill organizers can be found at most pharmacies and are also available for order online

-Place all of your medications in a box or bag to take with you to every appointment with your doctor.
-Cross-check your medications with your doctor.
-Discuss any side effects you are experiencing or any other concerns and never stop taking a medication without your doctor’s consent.
+Place all of your medications in a box or bag to take with you to every doctor's appointment.
+While there, cross-check your medications with your doctor.
+Discuss any side effects you are experiencing or any other concerns you may have, and never stop taking a medication without your doctor’s consent.

 Keep a checklist.

 Make a list of every medication you are supposed to take, including when you should take it, dosage, reason taken, and if it needs to be taken with or without food.
-This medication list can be copied to keep one on the refrigerator door and one with you in your purse or wallet.
+Make multiple copies of the medication list.
+We recommend keeping one on the refrigerator door and one with you in your purse or wallet at all times.

 Always plan ahead for refills, especially before going out of town.
-Many pharmacies now offer automatic refill service.
-This can be helpful for when you are not traveling.
+Many pharmacies now offer an automatic refill service.
+This can be helpful even when you are not traveling.
+At your next doctor's appointment, ask if they can authorize multiple months of refills at once.
+This will reduce the number of trips you need to take to the pharmacy and help you organize your prescriptions in advance.

-There are many senior living options where medication management is part of the assistance provided.
-A custom level of support and supervision can be determined by a senior living consultant or placement agency.
 With several hundred senior living options in most large cities, it can be a daunting task to try to look for a safe option by yourself or on the internet.
-A local placement agency can assess your level of care needed and find a perfect fit where things like medication management are part of the services provided.
+A local placement agency can help you explore senior living options, assess the level of care needed, and find a perfect fit where things like medication management are part of the services provided.